kedro-org/kedro-plugins/kedro-datasets/tests/snowflake/README.md

 Execution of automated tests for Snowpark connector requires real Snowflake instance access.
 Therefore tests located in this folder are **disabled** by default from pytest execution scope using [conftest.py](conftest.py).

 [Makefile](/Makefile) provides separate argument ``test-snowflake-only`` to run only tests related to Snowpark connector.
 To run tests one need to provide Snowflake connection parameters via environment variables:
-* SF_ACCOUNT - Snowflake account name with region.
+* SNOWSQL_ACCOUNT - Snowflake account name with region.
 Ex `ab12345.eu-central-2`
-* SF_WAREHOUSE - Snowflake virtual warehouse to use
+* SNOWSQL_WAREHOUSE - Snowflake virtual warehouse to use
-* SF_DATABASE - Database to use
+* SNOWSQL_DATABASE - Database to use
-* SF_SCHEMA - Schema to use when creating tables for tests
+* SNOWSQL_SCHEMA - Schema to use when creating tables for tests
-* SF_ROLE - Role to use for connection
+* SNOWSQL_ROLE - Role to use for connection
-* SF_USER - Username to use for connection
+* SNOWSQL_USER - Username to use for connection
-* SF_PASSWORD - Plain password to use for connection
+* SNOWSQL_PWD - Plain password to use for connection

 All environment variables need to be provided for tests to run.